a-gram/audioneex/docs/about.rst

 --------

-* **Highly efficient fingerprinting** - The fingerprints generation is much faster than real-time even on low-end hardware and the resulting fingerprints have a low storage requirement.
-On average, one hour of audio will be encoded into less than 1 MB (in uncompressed form).
+* **Highly efficient fingerprinting** - The fingerprints generation is much faster than real-time even on low-end hardware and the resulting fingerprints are very small in size.
+On average, one hour of audio will be encoded in less than 1 MB (in uncompressed form).

-* **Fast response times** - Typical recognition times are in the order of a few seconds (3-4 seconds on average for moderately distorted audio) making it suitable for real-time applications.
+* **Fast recognitions** - It only requires a few seconds of audio to perform an identification (3-4 seconds on average for moderately distorted audio) making it suitable for real-time applications.

 * **Cross-platform API** - Implemented in standard C++ to guarantee native high performances while providing a suitable level of abstraction, it builds and